nisidabay/spt/README.md

 ## Configuration

-The first time you run `spt`, it will create a `spt.conf` file in the same directory.
+The first time you run `spt`, it will create a `spt.conf` file in the user HOME/bin directory.
 You can edit this file to customize the timer sequence.

 The format is one timer per line: `minutes:Comment`